CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 Output: extracted data in the CHEMeDATA schema format.

+## ChemE-Leaks

+Make collections of chemistry data public.
+Whether they are personal, institutional, industrial collections may require processing, filtering, annonimization, before they can be made public.
+The project will propose services and tools to facilitated the publication of collections of NMR spectra in a legal manner (unlike what the name of the project may ).

+Audience: institution with collection of NMR spectra, chemical componds producers with quality control including NMR, etc.

 ### Examples of extracted data

 The list of carbon chemical shifts for a compound described in a paper